-At church, she makes sure to dress up, smile, and keep her kids in order so the other ladies will know she is doing her best to be a Proverbs 31 woman.
-If they knew the kinds of angry, negative things that went through her head, they would be shocked.
+At church, she made sure to dress up, smile, and keep her kids in order so the other ladies would know she was doing her best to be a Proverbs 31 woman.
+If they knew the kind of angry, negative things that went through her head, they would be shocked.

 Once she told a church friend about something painful her husband had said, but her friend told her she needed to talk about her husband in a more respectful way.
 She needed to be more forgiving and overlook his sin.